 No, lawnmowers are not waterproof.
 You can’t use them to mow the bottom weeds of your yard pond.
 Also, it’ll be tough on the engine if you cut the grass in the rain.

 Sources of Water that can cause a problem

 This is the first and most obvious way your lawnmower can get wet.
 Either it’s left out in the rain or you want to mow while it’s raining out.

-Puddles that form in your yard after a rain are another issue.
-If you mow through them you might splash water up on the engine block.
+Puddles that form in your yard after rain are another issue.
+If you mow through them you might splash water upon the engine block.
 A hot engine block doesn’t do well when it gets hit with cool water.

 You always want to wash your mower after the engine is cool.
 It’s the same thing with rain or puddles.
 From what I can find, experts agree it’s better not to let cool water hit a hot engine if you want to prevent it from getting damaged.